xOkMuh/luna-byok-roleplay/README.md

 ![Character's Diary](https://github.com/xOkMuh/luna-byok-roleplay/blob/main/Screenshot_2026-07-26-00-30-49-261_com.muh.luna.jpg)

-### 🎮 In-Character Tabletop Games (UNO)
+### 🃏 In-Character Tabletop Games (UNO)
 Sit at a virtual table to play real card games against your characters.
-Luna's internal "AI Judge" ensures bots play tactically, bluff, draw cards, and face real in-game penalties if they attempt to cheat or take too long to move.
+Luna isn't just generating text; the engine forces the AI to look at their actual digital hand, strategize, and play by the rules.

+* **The Uncompromising AI Judge:** The bots can and will try to win.
+If an AI attempts to cheat, bluff a card they don't have, or takes too long to play, the hidden Game Master penalizes them with +2 cards in real-time—and they will dynamically react to the punishment in the chat.
+* **Multi-Model Chaos:** In Cloud Mode (Route B), you can invite multiple characters to the same table.
+The engine isolates their brains, allowing you to assign a completely different AI model to each opponent.
+They will banter, gang up on each other with +4 cards, and react to the table's shifting colors.
+* **Short-Text Dynamics:** Toggle the "Short Message" mode to stop AIs from monologuing, forcing them to deliver quick, snappy trash-talk as the game flows.

 ![A game of UNO](https://github.com/xOkMuh/luna-byok-roleplay/blob/main/Screenshot_2026-07-25-23-35-31-946_com.muh.luna.jpg)